PagerDuty/incident-response-docs/docs/training/customer_liaison.md

 It's important for the rest of the command staff to be able to focus on the problem at hand, rather than worrying about crafting messages to customers.

-Your job as Customer Liaison is to listen to the call, watch the incident Slack room, and track incoming customer support requests.
-Keeping track of what's going on and how far the incident is progressing (still investigating vs close to resolution).
+Your job as Customer Liaison is to listen to the call, watch the incident Slack room, and track incoming customer support requests, keeping track of what's going on and how far the incident is progressing (still investigating vs close to resolution).
 The Incident Commander will instruct you to notify customers of the incident and keep them updated at various points throughout the call.
 You will be required to craft the message, gain approval from the IC, and then disseminate that message to customers.

 ## Prerequisites
 Before you can be a Customer Liaison, it is expected that you meet the following criteria.
 Don't worry if you don't meet them all yet, you can still continue with training!

 * Excellent verbal and written **communication skills**.
-* Be a member of the **Customer Support team**, or has had customer support training.
+* Be a member of the **Customer Support team**, or have had customer support training.

 ## Responsibilities
 Read up on our [Different Roles for Incidents](/before/different_roles.md) to see what is expected from a Customer Liaison, as well as what we expect from the other roles you'll be interacting with.